14. New Scanning¶

 In practice it is rare to declare a scannable this way.
 This is because new

-project and so has access to classic Scannable
+project and so has access to classic Scannables.

 scannable with that name.
 If one is found, it is wrapped in a